 The BLE/effective Zone A comparison method leveraged the existing Floodplain Boundary Standard (FBS) certification procedures described in FEMA SID 113, but with a slight modification.
 This modified FBS comparison approach used the 1% plus and 1% minus flood extents and the horizontal and vertical tolerances described in the CNMS Technical Reference.
 For the comparison of the BLE mapping and effective Zone A mapping in the study area, the following vertical and horizontal tolerances were used to conduct the modified FBS procedure.
-These comparisons were made at points spaced at a 200-foot interval along the outer extents of the effective Zone A mapping.
+These comparisons were made at points spaced at a 100-foot interval along the outer extents of the effective Zone A mapping.

-Vertical Tolerance: ±5 feet (one-half contour interval of assumed effective topographic source).
+Vertical Tolerance: Plus or minus 5 or 20 feet (one-half contour interval of assumed effective topographic source).
+See the shapefile USGS_24K_Index.shp in the Supplemental data folder to see how the vertical tolerance varied throughout the watershed.

-Horizontal Tolerance: ±75 feet (standard horizontal tolerance for BLE comparison testing).
+Horizontal Tolerance: Plus or minus 75 feet (standard horizontal tolerance for BLE comparison testing).

 The effective Zone A comparison was performed at the full extent of the watershed.
 The validation of the effective Zone A boundaries using 2D flood hazard products differs from the standard 1D methods due to the lack of cross sections.
 For this 2D study, the effective Zone A boundaries were compiled using the National Flood Hazard Layer and any mapping data that was digitized from FEMA’s paper FIRMs.
-This data was dissolved to one continuous Zone A layer, which then had test points placed along its perimeter every 200 feet.
+This data was dissolved to one continuous Zone A layer, which then had test points placed along its perimeter every 100 feet.